 If you have time, you should take highways 1 and 101 along the Pacific Coastfor the drive from San Francisco to Los Angeles.
 This route will take about 9 hours, versus about 6 hours using the fastest route.
 Passing by steep cliffs and rocks, Highway 1 goes along the picturesque coastal strip called Big Sur.
 The best way to enjoy the fresh sea breeze is in a chic convertible.
 If you take this route, check before you go as there are frequently rockslides closing the highway.

 If you take Highway 1, stop in towns like Santa Barbara and Malibu along the way to either stay overnight or eat.
 If you have kids along (or not), stop in Monterey to see the sea lions lounging on the rocks and visit the famous aquarium.

 Tips for the Road

-- During the road trip, you’ll spend a lot of time in the car.
-Therefore, you should think twice about which rental car you want to book.
+During the road trip, you’ll spend a lot of time in the car.
+Therefore, you should think twice about what kind of rental car you want to book.
 A convertible is, of course, a lot of fun in the cities and on the coast, but you can’t take too much luggage with you.
 For the national parks, an SUV is usually better suited.
 In any case, pay attention to comfort!